nathanlogie/neuro_arcade/docs/structure.md

 ### Score Processing [Celery + Docker]

 This regards the process and processing of game scores and the components involved in them.
-The Neuro Arcade server returns unprocessed data which needs to be in a json format.
+The server returns unprocessed data which must be in a json format.

+There are two ways in which data is collected; the first is through the server's API: once a user has played a game, the scores are automatically collected and sent.
+The second is by batch-upload: users have the option to batch upload scores for their own AI bots.

 [More on Score Processing](score_pipeline.md)

 ### Frontend Server [Serve]

-Our frontend server links everything together.

-[More on our Frontend Server]
+Our frontend server provides precompiled React files to users.
+It sends the React client to the clients.

 ### Database [SQLite]